 To this day, we still do not know what happened on that fateful night.
 The killer of Deputy Mitchell remains at large.
-Sheriff’s Department detectives are still diligently working this heinous crime that continues to haunt this community.
-Local media continue to remind the public that this murder took the life of this dedicated officer, husband, father and son.
+Sheriff’s Department detectives are still diligently working on this heinous crime that continues to haunt this community.
+Local media continue to remind the public that this murder took the life of this dedicated officer, husband, father, and son.
 We will not give up on this investigation until we have the person responsible for the fatal wound that took the life of Deputy Jeffrey Mitchell arrested and sentenced for his murder.

 California Peace Officer Memorial Foundation Monument

 Jeff Mitchell’s name can be seen on memorial plaque #20 on the California Peace Officers Memorial Foundation’s bronze monument in downtown Sacramento.
 The monument is located on the West side of 10th Street, between N Street and Capitol Avenue, across the street from the West steps of the Capitol building.

 A bollard dedicated to Jeff Mitchell can be seen at the Sacramento Police & Sheriff Memorial, located at 500 Arden Way in Sacramento.

 The names of our fallen are engraved and can be seen at the National Law Enforcement Officers Memorial, located at 444 E St. NW in Washington, D.C.
 It is updated every Spring in anticipation of National Police Week.
 Jeff Mitchell’s name can be seen on the memorial panel 6-E: 25.

 The Sacramento Sheriff Office’s Memorial Rose Garden is located on the Academy grounds at 1000 Riverwalk Way in Carmichael.
 Each of the fallen has a dedicated rose bush and memorial plaque.

 Rio Cosumnes Correctional Center

 A memorial wall in the administrative area of the Rio Cosumnes Correctional Center bears a plaque honoring Jeff Mitchell.